VMnK-Run/MARVEL/README.md

     --save_name=marvel
 ```

 It should be noted that substitutions need to be generated based on the original paper setting of the corresponding attack algorithm before executing the corresponding attack algorithm (e.g., [ALERT](https://github.com/soarsmu/attack-pretrain-models-of-code/tree/main) and [CODA](https://github.com/tianzhaotju/CODA/tree/main)).
+Please go to the various folders under `./marvel` for more details :)

 ## Acknowledgement